Reading Groups

 All ICLC members and friends are warmly invited to join.
 For more information, please contact the ICLC Leads.

-We meet in person at La Trobe Law School (Bundoora campus, Kingston Braybrook Moot Court, Social Sciences Building, level 2) on Thursdays every four weeks.
+We meet in person at La Trobe Law School (Bundoora campus, Kingston Braybrook Moot Court, Social Sciences Building, level 2) on Thursdays every four weeks from 12 pm to 1 pm.

 Details